startwithsierra/mangoh-to-gcloud/README.md

 ### Setting up your Google IoT Cloud account

-Furthermore, you must follow Google Cloud IoT documentation to setup your gcloud account and create your project, registry, devices and channels.
+You must follow Google Cloud IoT [documentation](https://cloud.google.com/iot/docs/device_manager_guide?authuser=1) to setup your gcloud account and create your project, registry, devices and channels.<br />
-You must generate all public/private key pair registered in your Google Cloud IoT project.
+You must also generate all public/private key pair registered in your Google Cloud IoT project.

 ## <a name='good2know'>Good to know</a>